 The residency requirement of the MEng is flexible, and students may follow an "in residence" schedule that fits their professional schedules.
 Students enrolled full-time complete the program in three terms (nine months), taking three courses at a time.
 Part-time students may take one or more courses at a time over five or more terms.
+Dartmouth students pursuing the BE and MEng degrees simultaneously must have at least one term of residency solely as an MEng student.
 Students must complete the MEng program within six years of initial enrollment.